UFAL-DSG/pykaldi/INSTALL.rst

 Installation
 ~~~~~~~~~~~~~~~~~~~~~
-In order to use Kaldi decoder system wide, build fork of Kaldi from https://github.com/UFAL-DSG/pykaldi,
+In order to use Kaldi decoder system wide
-install patched ``OpenFST``, then ``pyfst`` from https://github.com/UFAL-DSG/pyfst, and finally
-install Python extension.

-For details see the ``Dockerfile`` or ``.travis.yml`` in this repository
+follow the instructions in ``Dockerfile`` or ``.travis.yml`` (For Ubuntu 14.04 or 12.04),
+and update the build instructions for your system.

+This fork of Kaldi is developed in master branch at https://github.com/UFAL-DSG/pykaldi.
+We use ``pyfst`` from https://github.com/UFAL-DSG/pyfst, which is installed on top of patched version of OpenFST